NKZ55/MyCoursework-in-UoB/README.md

 Original datasets are provided by professors from the UoB.

-All work is done independently by me.
+All work is done independently by myself.